 - You can switch between olive oil and butter for this recipe.

-Do not cook the spinach after it is wilted or it will become mush.
-The excess water in the spinach will make the spanakopitakia too moist and the dough will become mushy.
+- Do not cook the spinach after it is wilted, or it will become mush.
+The excess water in the spinach will make the Spanakopitakia too moist, making the dough mushy.

 Photo Disclaimer: – Images used in this article are owned by the respective individuals, artists, or other parties who post on their private social media accounts.
 These images only serve as an inspiration and cannot be copied (images or designs) for personal use.